 This retreat will emphasize the application of the jhanas (meditative absorptions) in a regular sitting practice and is suitable only for experienced meditators with prior retreat experience.
-The jhanas are a method of one-pointed concentration taught in the Theravadan Buddhist tradition.
-The retreat will focus on the teaching of this technique and the application of the jhanas for enhancing insight practice.
-The retreat will be held in noble silence with sitting and walking meditation and personal interviews.
+The jhanas are a method of one-pointed concentration taught in the Theravada Buddhist tradition.
+The course will focus on the teaching of this technique and the application of the jhanas for enhancing insight practice.
+It will be held in noble silence with sitting and walking meditation as well as personal interviews.

 To recognize the distinction between altered states and altered traits: how temporary states (jhanas) can help facilitate life-changing insights; learn how to use concentrated mind to investigate what's actually happening in experience; and understand what the jhanas are and how they relate to insight practices.